 There are uncertainties regarding the interpretation and application of PRC laws, rules and regulations, including, but not limited to, the laws, rules and regulations governing the validity and enforcement of the joint venture arrangement such as the one we are contemplating entering into with certain Chinese entities, including one of our shareholders who holds less than 5% of our outstanding common stock.
 Because many laws and regulations are relatively new, the interpretations of many laws, regulations and rules are not always uniform.
 Moreover, the interpretation of statutes and regulations may be subject to government policies reflecting domestic political agendas.
 Enforcement of existing laws or contracts based on existing law may be uncertain and sporadic.
 Although we believe, based on our understanding of the current PRC laws, rules and regulations, the structure for our current and contemplated operations based in China complies with all applicable PRC laws, rules and regulations and does not violate, breach, contravene or otherwise conflict with any applicable PRC laws, rules or regulations.
-If the PRC regulatory authorities will not determine that such joint venture arrangements do not violate PRC laws, rules or regulations.
-If the PRC regulatory authorities determine that any joint ventures we may enter into are in violation of applicable PRC laws, rules or regulations, such joint venture arrangements may become invalid or unenforceable, which will substantially affect our operations adversely.
+If the PRC regulatory authorities will not determine that such joint venture arrangements do not violate PRC laws, rules or regulations, such joint venture arrangements may become invalid or unenforceable, which will substantially affect our operations adversely.